The social world is characterized by change. But, how do people react to learning about the social changes going on around them?

 Social Reality

 How do we form our impressions of what is real, including about our social world, and what role does social information play in forming these beliefs?
+How do we construct a picture of the social world that we belong to?

 This line of research examines how people perceive or misperceive the attitudes and actions of others, and how these perceptions impact our own decision-making.